-Matthew Wissler is a Principal Hydrogeologist with more than 18 years of experience focused on the evaluation of water resources, hydrogeologic investigations relating to resource and waste permitting, groundwater modeling of complex aquifer systems, contaminated site assessment and remediation, and vapor intrusion assessment and mitigation.
+Matthew Wissler is a Senior Principal Hydrogeologist with more than 18 years of experience focused on the evaluation of water resources, hydrogeologic investigations relating to resource and waste permitting, groundwater modeling of complex aquifer systems, contaminated site assessment and remediation, and vapor intrusion assessment and mitigation.

 Throughout his career, Matthew has leveraged his project management and technical expertise to develop advocacy strategies in support of public, private and federal sector clients in a host of industries including power and utilities, waste management, chemical manufacturing, fertilizer production, oil and gas, food and beverage, engine manufacturing, and aerospace.
 Mr. Wissler has built a reputation for supporting clients facing challenges associated with permitting and environmental liability including expert witness and testimony support for a variety of industries.

 Matthew’s water resources background includes the design and implementation of groundwater geochemical tracer studies, aquifer performance testing programs, exploratory drilling programs, geophysical evaluations (borehole and surface geophysics), well head protection studies, and production well drilling programs.
 Mr. Wissler applies these technical hydrogeological skills and his regulatory knowledge to support water use permitting projects and other large-scale permitting projects including solid waste landfills including an array of associated water quality compliance issues.